tokenguardio/dashboard-creator-server/README.md

 If you want to run NET.ts "standard way" using the `npm` instead of `docker-compose`.
 You are free to do it just keep in mind that I develop the NET.ts project on node version 16.
-Note: you need to set env variables defined in `.env.local` file.
+Note: you need to set env variables defined in `.localhost.env` file.
-On mac OS you can use `export $(cat .env.local)` to export all env variables from the .env.local file.
+On mac OS you can use `export $(cat .localhost.env)` to export all env variables from the .localhost.env file.

 Install dependencies: